emmalexandria/bough/README.md

 <h1 align="center">bough</h1>

-Bough (/baʊ/) is an overengineered tool for creating tree diagrams.
+Bough (/baʊ/) is an overengineered CLI tool for creating file tree diagrams.
 Useful for READMEs and documentation.

+The Bough project provides a crate called `bough-lib` which is used by the CLI for drawing file trees.
+This crate is designed to be usable outside of the CLI by any application which wants to draw a file tree.

 ## Table of Contents
 - [Features](#features)